Yuika (singer)

 Yuika (『ユイカ』) is a Japanese singer-songwriter.
-She became popular on TikTok after she released her debut single, "Sukidakara".
+Originally from Nara Prefecture, she begun uploading cover of songs from various artists like Mrs. Green Apple on TikTok.
+She became popular on TikTok after she released her debut single, "Sukidakara" in June 2021 during her first year in high school.

+She debuted with Universal Music Japan in June 2024, at the same time releasing her first album Longing for Navy Blue.
+She revealed her face to the public in February 2025 following her 20th birthday.
+She charted on Billboard Japans Artist 100 chart in June 2026.

 Biography

 Yuika was born on January 12, 2005.
+Her parents are pharmacist.
 She is from Nara Prefecture but later moved to Tokyo.

-She first stated in an interview with Usen Corporation that ever since she was in kindergarten, she dreamt of being a singer and stated that she taught herself to write music.
+Yuika first stated in an interview with Usen Corporation that ever since she was in kindergarten, she dreamt of being a singer and stated that she taught herself to write music.
 She started uploading various covers of songs from other artists, such as Kenshi Yonezu and Mrs. Green Apple, on TikTok when she was in her second year of middle school.

-She debuted with the single "Sukidakara" on June 27, 2021, while she was in her first year in high school.
+Yuika debuted with the single "Sukidakara" on June 27, 2021, while she was in her first year in high school.
 The song became a huge hit on TikTok and was popular in both Japan and South East Asia.

 She stated in an interview with Usen Corporation that when she released the song, her TikTok username was set to "Kelvin is 273 added to it" (ケルビンは273を足せ, Kerubin wa 273 o Tase) because she forgot to add 273 when converting Celsius to Kelvin during a test.
 After the song became popular, she changed it to her current username.
 Her TikTok username was written in katakana and includes a corner bracket quotation mark, and she said that she chose the username to avoid confusion with other people named Yuika.
+According to her, she chose to use her real name because when "she write lyrics about what she was thinking, so she does not want to lie."